Today's Capitalism Has No Aesthetic

-The towers represent a bygone era of late 20th century, yuppie capitalism.
+The twin towers represent a bygone era of late 20th century, yuppie capitalism.

-The young, urban professionals of the Reagan-era just had such a great pastiche, far superior to the tech-bro, platform capitalists of today.
+The young, urban professionals of the Reagan-era just had such a great pastiche, far superior to the silicon valley, platform capitalists of today.

 The neon-and-chrome malls, Memphis design, VHS fuzz, and genre-bending pop culture of the 80s and 90s was critiqued at the time as being highly ironic and commodified.